What we believe

 We believe that:

-God comes to rescue us
+We've made a mess of God's world - but God comes to rescue us

 The amazing news is that God doesn’t leave us in this mess.
 Over 2000 years ago, God came to visit us in the person of Jesus - that’s what Christmas is all about.

 Jesus taught people about God’s love and how God was wanting to put the world right by bringing in His Kingdom.
 Jesus worked miracles and healed people of diseases.
 And Jesus called us to follow Him: “The right time has come and the Kingdom of God is near!
 Turn away from your sins and believe the Good News!”
 (Mark 1:15).

 Our sin is everything that we have done and continue to do that takes us away from God and the fullness of life He wants for us.
 It is our selfishness and the way we put ourselves before God and other people.
 Jesus says that we can be forgiven of all of this sin, we can be put right with God, and we can experience a joyful, life-giving relationship with God, our Creator and Heavenly Father.

 Jesus says, “For God loved the world so much that he gave his only Son, so that everyone who believes in him may not die but have eternal life” (John 3:16).